 Either way, this journey is part of the adventure—and one that leads to some of Nepal’s most untouched mountain scenery.

 Trekking in the Manaslu region is not as free as in other parts of Nepal.
 The area is classified as a restricted zone to protect its natural and cultural heritage.
-Because of this, you can’t trek alone—a minimum of two trekkers with a licensed guide is required.
-Solo trekking without a partner and guide is not allowed, even if you’re experienced.
+Because of this, you can’t trek alone—trekking with a licensed guide is required.
+Independent trekking without a guide or porter is not allowed, even if you’re experienced.

 To legally enter the region, several permits are mandatory: